Key Takeaways

 Label Transparency — 13 / 15

-Source disclosure is strong: glucosamine is identified as shellfish-derived and chondroitin as chicken-sourced, covering both source-relevant ingredients in the formula at 100%.
-Note that some third-party retailers list the chondroitin source as shark rather than chicken — the official label PDF from horsehealthproducts.com specifies chicken, and we use the manufacturer’s label as the authoritative reference.
+All four active ingredients are listed with exact milligram amounts per one-ounce serving.
+No proprietary blends, no hidden quantities.
+Glucosamine is identified as shellfish-derived and chondroitin as chicken-sourced, covering both source-relevant ingredients at 100%.
+Some third-party retailers list the chondroitin source as shark rather than chicken.
+We use the official manufacturer label PDF from horsehealthproducts.com, which specifies chicken.

 Ingredient Form — 19 / 20

-Glucosamine is supplied as HCl with verified shellfish source (form score 4/4).
-Chondroitin sulfate is standard-grade with a specified chicken source (3/4 — it would need low-molecular-weight marine sourcing for a perfect 4).
-Ascorbic acid is the named, specific form of vitamin C (4/4).
-Manganese is delivered as a manganese/methionine complex, which is a chelated organic form with superior absorption compared to manganese sulfate or oxide (4/4).
+Glucosamine HCl with verified shellfish source (4/4).
+Chondroitin sulfate with specified chicken source (3/4, needs marine LMW for a perfect 4).
+Ascorbic acid as the named, specific form of vitamin C (4/4).
+Manganese as manganese/methionine complex, a chelated organic form with better absorption than sulfate or oxide (4/4).
+Average: (4 + 3 + 4 + 4) / 4 = 3.75, multiplied by 5 = 18.75, rounded to 19/20.

 Dosing Adequacy — 2 / 20

 MSM (secondary, threshold 10,000 mg): Not present.
-Joint Combo Classic contains no MSM at all.
-Score: 0 / 4.
+Score: 0/4.

-Chondroitin sulfate (secondary, threshold 2,500 mg): 600 mg delivered — 24% of threshold.
-This falls below the 25% minimum for scoring points.
-Score: 0 / 4.
+Chondroitin sulfate (secondary, threshold 2,500 mg): 600 mg delivered, 24% of threshold.
+Falls just below the 25% minimum for scoring any points.
+Score: 0/4.

-HA or ASU (secondary, threshold 100 mg / 1,000 mg): Neither hyaluronic acid nor ASU is present in this formula.
-Score: 0 / 4.
+HA or ASU (secondary, threshold 100 mg / 1,000 mg): Neither present.
+Score: 0/4.

 Formula Design — 7 / 15